Anton87/NERDemo/README.md

                         OpenNlpNameFinder.PARAM_VARIANT, "location"),

                 /*
-                 * Write the result to disk in CoNLL format.
+                 * Write the result to disk in CONLL format.
 The results are
                  * written in the output directory passed in input */ createEngineDescription(ConllWriter.class,